nicholasdower/crasher/README.md

 Triggering a native crash from the main thread will cause the app to crash immediately.
 Triggering one from a background thread will cause the app to hang for several seconds before crashing.
 This time increases with the total number of background threads.
 For instance, with 60 threads, the app might take up to 50 seconds to crash.

-You can repro this in the sample app by starting 50 to 100 background threads then tapping "FORCE NATIVE CRASH ON BACKGROUND THREAD".
+You can repro this in the sample app by enabling Crashlytics, starting 50 to 100 background threads then tapping "FORCE NATIVE CRASH ON BACKGROUND THREAD".
 The stopwatch will run until the app crashes.